sateesh2020/web-server-kit/docs/Deployment.md

 | EMAIL_USER     | example@example.com        |
 | EMAIL_SENDER   | example@example.com        |

-By default Apollo Universal Starter Kit uses `EMAIL_SENDER` as the `from` e-mail address for all mail sent.
+By default Web Server Kit uses `EMAIL_SENDER` as the `from` e-mail address for all mail sent.
 It will fall back to `EMAIL_USER` if `EMAIL_SENDER` is not set.

 6. Set a proper value for the server website URL in `WEBSITE_URL` environment variable or inside `packages/server/build.config.js` to match your production setup.

-* If you're deploying your application on Heroku without a custom domain name, the production URL will look similar to this: `https://application-name.herokuapp.com`
+- If you're deploying your application on Heroku without a custom domain name, the production URL will look similar to this: `https://application-name.herokuapp.com`

 `application-name` is the name of your application you've generated at the step 4 (creation of an app with the Heroku CLI).

-* If you're using a custom domain, the production URL will look like this: `https://domain-example.com`
+- If you're using a custom domain, the production URL will look like this: `https://domain-example.com`

 Remember to add the custom domain in [Heroku Dashboard].
 Select your application from the list, and then follow to the `Settings` tab.
 Scroll to the button **Add domain** and add your domain.